-The form is often issued from the General Contractor to those working on the site and acts as a type of ‘receipt’ towards the payment made to the worker.
-There are four (4) types of lien waivers that can be used depending on the amount that has been paid (if any) and the progress of the project.
+The form is often issued by the general contractor (GC) to those working on the construction site as a type of ‘receipt’ towards the payment made to the worker.
+There are four (4) types of lien waivers that can be used depending on the progress of the project and the amount the worker has been paid so far.

 Although the terms “Lien Waivers” and “Lien Release Forms” are often used interchangeably, they are substantially different forms.

 Lien Waivers are issued before any non-payment issues have arisen to ensure unnecessary liens and additional payments don’t occur.

 Lien Releases are documents used by contractors (claimants) to remove an existing lien on a property.
 They are recorded with the county clerk in the county where the property is located.